Does Your Teen Need to File a Tax Return?

 Whether or not your daughter files a return, I'd definitely talk to her about taxes and withholding, and have her work with you as you prepare either hers or your own return.

-Then take it beyond taxes and talk about responsible money management.
-Now that your daughter is earning her own money, help her create a budget so she can make the most of it.
+Then take it beyond taxes and talk about investing basics as well as responsible money management.
+As you review your daughter’s stock gains or losses, you can start to talk about the importance of having a diversified portfolio and a long-term perspective.
+And now that she is earning her own money, help her create a budget so she can make the most of it.
 For instance, what do you expect her to pay for?
 Clothes?
 Entertainment?
 Gas?
 Have her keep track of her expenses monthly (an online budget calculator can help).

-Suggest that she save a certain percentage of her paycheck each month for some future goal.
+It can also be great to encourage her to save a certain percentage of her paycheck each month for a future goal.
 If she hasn't done so already, help her open both checking and savings accounts and set up an automatic deposit from one to the other.
-Now that she has earned income, you might even help her open a Roth IRA.
+Now that she has earned income, you might even help her open a Roth IRA (a Roth can be especially powerful for someone like a child who is currently in a low tax bracket but likely to be in a much higher bracket later).

-Establishing good money habits early is incredibly important but, in general, kids don't learn much about managing money in school.
-It's up to you.
-So show her how you manage for both the short- and long-term.
-If you take it step-by-step, and include her where appropriate in your own money strategies, you'll set her on the path to being able to not only handle her taxes, but her financial future, as well.
+Establishing good money habits early is incredibly important.
+Unfortunately, though, not enough kids learn much about managing money in school, so it's largely up to you.
+Show her how you manage for both the short- and long-term.
+If you take it step by step and include her where appropriate in your own money strategies, you'll set her on the path to being able to not only handle her taxes, but her financial future, as well.